-Moreover, during the first round, we tried to analyze the impact of the bugs in terms of degradation of the ML model ability to work properly.
-Given what we observed through the gathered issues, we came up with a scale to measure the \emph{threat level} of an issue based on its consequences.
+In parallel, during the first round, two reviewers were tasked with analyzing the impact of the bugs in terms of degradation of the ML model's ability to work properly, as well as to analyze potential fixing commits for precise root causes using existing taxonomy \cite{jia2021symptoms}.
+Given what was observed through the gathered issues, a scale to measure the \emph{threat level} of an issue based on its consequences was designed.
 This scale was elaborated empirically based on the problems reported by the users and their consequences on the model during discussions between the reviewers in the first round.
 We then used it as a guideline in the next rounds of labeling and each issue was assigned an impact level.
-The scale can be found in Table \ref{table:table-1}.
-It is divided into four impact levels (1 being the lowest and 4 the highest), each of which needs one additional criteria than the previous level.
-Note that only the \enquote{X} criteria are needed to be considered of a given level while \enquote{?} criteria are optional.
-The defined impact levels in the reply to the question of \enquote{\textit{What is the impact caused by the bug?}} are as follows: \begin{itemize} \item \emph{UI element}: The issue impacts the user interface element, either in a purely cosmetic way or with little to no impact on the information the user receives. \item \emph{Model's information}: The issue impacts information the user receives from inside the model, \eg{} shape of a model or reported loss value, but does not actually modify the way the model works or its results. \item \emph{Model's operation}: The issue impacts the way the model works and its process, \eg{} hyperparameters, layer composition, or model processing mechanism which can lead to some time/speed degradation but only minor to no changes on the model outputs. \item \emph{Model's result}: The issue impacts the way the model behaves which leads to completely different results compared to known results or the fixed version. \end{itemize}
+The scale can be found in Figure \ref{fig:vennDiag}.
+It is divided into four impact levels (1 being the lowest and 4 the highest), each of which encompasses the previous level.
+For instance, a bug categorized in level $3$ means the bug's effects are predominantly affecting the \textit{Model's Operation}, yet it can also affect both \textit{Model's Information} and \textit{UI Elements}.
+The defined impact levels are the answers to the question of \enquote{\textit{What is the impact of the bug?}}.
+They are as follows: \begin{itemize} \item \emph{UI element}: The issue impacts the user interface element, either in a purely cosmetic way or with little to no impact on the information the user receives. \item \emph{Model's information}: The issue affects the information the user receives from inside the model, \eg{} shape of a model or reported loss value, but does not modify the way the model works or its results. \item \emph{Model's operation}: The issue impacts the model inner mechanisms, \eg{} hyperparameters, layer composition, or model processing mechanism which can lead to some time/speed degradation but only minor to no change on the model outputs. \item \emph{Model's result}: The issue impacts the way the model behaves which leads to completely different outcomes compared to known outcomes or the previous version. \end{itemize}

-For example, a bug must impact information of a model to be considered at least at level 2, higher than bugs that alter UI elements.
+For example, a bug must impact the information of a model to be considered at least at level 2, higher than bugs that alter UI elements.